 The City continues to annex property to improve the tax base.
 As a policy, the City does not provide utility service without the property owner signing an annexation agreement.
 The annexation agreement provides that the property will be annexed whenever the property does become contiguous with the City limits.
-For the current fiscal year, the City annexed 860 acres.
+For the current fiscal year, the City annexed 101 acres.

 The City has a vibrant Parks and Recreation Department with over 25 different facilities.
 Our Parks and Recreation facilities are suited to the citizen's interests including premier athletic fields and courts, parks and picnic areas, historic museums and landmarks, lakefront areas, and children-friendly playgrounds.
-The partnership at the Lake Myrtle Sports Complex with Polk County Tourism and Sports Marketing, Florida Youth Soccer, Publix and Bond Clinic has worked well over the years.
-The Lake Myrtle Sports Complex continues to play host to RussMatt Collegiate Tournament in February and March of each year.
+The partnerships at the Lake Myrtle Sports Complex with Polk County Board of County Commissioners, Polk County Tourism and Sports Marketing, Florida Youth Soccer, Publix and Bond Clinic have worked well over the years.
+The Lake Myrtle Sports Complex continues to host the RussMatt Collegiate Tournament in February and March of each year along with many other sporting events at the complex.

-Additional improvements at Lake Myrtle Sports Complex include an estimated \$4.6 million Soccer Stadium and \$3 million Water Ski Event Lake to be funded through an Interlocal Agreement with Polk County Board of County Commissioners.
-Construction on the Soccer Stadium began October 2021.
-The Water Ski Event Lake construction began February 2022 and both projects are expected to be operational by Spring 2023.
+During FY 2023, completion of additional improvements at Lake Myrtle Sports Complex included an estimated \$4.6 million Soccer Stadium and \$3 million Water Ski Event Lake to be funded through an Interlocal Agreement with Polk County Board of County Commissioners.
+These projects complement the Sports Complex by adding additional sporting activities.